live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Qom air is currently 1.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Qom is currently 4.8 times the WHO annual air quality guideline value

 Moderate 65 US AQI